dilnaz-exo/introtoim/Midterm Project/FinalDocumentation.md

 Also, the character goes to her initial position after losing one of the lives, but loses completely after losing 2 lives

+### Overall, I had a lot of fun doing this game.
+Hopefully, I will continue working on my skills and will eventually be able to do a class for my spritesheets❤